tsutterley/gravity-toolkit/doc/source/user_guide/spatial.rst

 .. method:: object.mean(apply=False)

-    Compute mean gravitational field from the spatial object
+    Compute mean spatial field and remove from data if specified

     Option: `apply` to remove the mean field from the input spatial

+.. method:: object.replace_invalid(fill_value, mask=None)

+    Replace the masked values with a new fill_value

+    Option: `mask` to update the current mask